Profila/Catalyst/README.md

 ## Description

-Dedicated for managing RFWs and RFCs of Catalyst Funded projects.
+Dedicated for managing documentation, RFWs/RFCs, and code of Catalyst Funded projects.

 ## Owner